SergeyFromHell/hgrid/README.md

 var r = hg.search([0,0,10,20]);
 ```
 Return value of 'search' is always an Array.
 If none of the intersecting extents is found, it returns empty array.
-When determining the fact of intersection of extents, the bottom and left edges considered inclusive, and the top and right are exclusive.
+**When determining the fact of intersection of extents, all edges are considered inclusive.**

 ### Clear
 You can clear the grid (remove all inserted extents) by 'clear':